Painting Places that Matter

 For a while there, I had paintings heading to Scotland, the US, and around New Zealand all sitting around the room at once.
 It’s always slightly surreal painting places I’ve never been, while also painting places that feel familiar to me because of my own work.

 I spend so much of my time painting places connected to my own hikes, travels, and experiences already, so I think that’s why commissions fit so naturally into my practice.
-At the core of both is really just someone trying to hold onto a place that mattered to them.
+At the core of both is really just someone trying to preserve a feeling connected to a place.

 If you’d like to capture a favourite place in paint too, you can find more information about commissions here.